 Question: "How should a Christian view the #metoo movement?"Recommended Resource:

+The church should help with this.
 Christianity, by its very nature, opposes any and every kind of abuse and exploitation.
 Any form of mistreatment, and especially sexual harassment, is in direct contrast to Jesus’ command to treat others as we would have them treat us (Matthew 7:12).
 Loving one’s neighbor as oneself is a bedrock of the Christian faith, so anyone purporting to follow Christ must submit to those terms (Matthew 19:19; Luke 10:27; Galatians 5:14; Romans 13:8).
-Clearly, any form of sexual intimidation or harassment falls far outside those parameters, so Christians can confidently defend and champion anyone who is a true victim of either.
+Clearly, any form of sexual intimidation or harassment falls far outside those parameters, so Christians can confidently defend and champion anyone who is a victim of either.
 In Psalm 82:3, God gives this command: “Defend the weak and the fatherless; uphold the cause of the poor and the oppressed.”
 When someone has been the victim of sexual abuse or assault, Christians should be first on the scene to rescue, comfort, and help him or her pursue justice.

 How should a Christian view the #metoo movement?